 How to Fix a Broken Tooth at Home

-Picture the scene.
-It’s just another everyday family dinner.
-You’re munching away on your delicious home cooked meal and catching up with your nearest and dearest.
-Suddenly you hear an unsettling crunch.
-This is quickly accompanied by a searing jolt of pain.
-Something has broken your tooth.
 It could be that you inadvertently bit down on your fork.
-It might have been a particularly stubborn rye seed on the bread you were eating.
-One thing’s for sure, however, the shard of tooth you’ve fished out of your mouth and now hold between thumb and forefinger isn’t where it ought to be.
+On the other hand, it might have been a particularly stubborn rye seed on the bread you were eating.
+One thing’s for sure; however, the shard of the tooth you’ve fished out of your mouth and now hold between thumb and forefinger isn’t where it ought to be.

 What do you do?